tkoleary/lingua/docs/guide/docs/readme.md

 $font-path: "assets/fonts/";
 ```

-### Gloabl font-display
+### Global font display

-Use this variable to set a global font display property for all webfonts.
+Use this variable to set a global [font display](https://css-tricks.com/almanac/properties/f/font-display/) property for all webfonts.

 The default value is `"swap"`.
 Options are `"auto", "block", "swap", "fallback", "optional"`, eg.

 ```scss
 $font-display: "fallback";